You want to get into Open Science? Welcome!

 We are looking forward to welcoming you! :)

 Student-run ReproducibiliTea at the University of Freiburg in Germany

-This journal club will be open and welcomed to all young researchers around Fukuoka and other areas in Japan!
+This journal club will be open and welcomed to all early career researchers around Fukuoka and other areas in Japan!
 Please feel free to contact Yuki Yamada for details.

 Organized by the Geneva local node of the Swiss Reproducibility Network

-The ReproducibiliTea in Graz, Austria is organized by Gabriela Hofer (Differential Psychology) and Hilmar Brohmer (Social Psychology) and is greatly supported by the Graz Open Science Initiative (@GrazOpenScience).
+The ReproducibiliTea in Graz, Austria is organized by Gabriela Hofer (Differential Psychology) and Hilmar Brohmer (Science Communication) and is greatly supported by the Graz Open Science Initiative (@GrazOpenScience).